Dollar pauses as rate hike fears ebb, Fed minutes up next

-While the headline June job creation figure beat forecasts, unemployment ticked higher, workforce participation didn't budge and the pace of hourly earnings growth slowed - suggesting rate rises could be further away than markets have come to fear.
+While the headline June job creation figure beat forecasts, unemployment ticked higher and workforce participation didn't budge - suggesting positive progress, but space for the Federal Reserve to wait before tapering asset buying or hiking rates.

-Against the risk-sensitive Australian and New Zealand dollars the greenback slipped 0.7% and 0.9%, respectively in the wake of the data on Friday, and then steadied on Monday.
-[AUD/]
+Bonds rallied, stocks rose and the dollar slipped in the wake of the data - dropping most against the risk-sensitive Australian and New Zealand dollars and the rates-sensitive yen.

-The dollar clawed back slightly against the yen, rising 0.14% to 111.15 yen early in the Asia session, after dropping just below 111 yen following the jobs report.
-The euro was steady at $1.1859, off Friday's three-month low of $1.1807.

-"The report was mixed enough to probably keep the Fed from announcing tapering soon," said Westpac analyst Imre Speizer on the phone from Christchurch, referring to the U.S. Federal Reserve which sets the benchmark U.S. policy rate.
+"The report was mixed enough to probably keep the Fed from announcing tapering soon," said Westpac analyst Imre Speizer on the phone from Christchurch.

 "I think the market was thinking you'd get a signal at (the)Jackson Hole (meeting) in August.
 This report says that that just might be a bit early," he said.

-Minutes from that June meeting are due to be published on Wednesday and might have more details on policymakers' thinking.

-"(The minutes) will likely reinforce the FOMC's hawkish shift," said Commonwealth Bank of Australia analyst Joe Capurso, referring to the rate-setting Federal Open Market Committee.
+Traders focus this week is on minutes from the Fed's June meeting--due Wednesday--and on meeting of Australia's central bank, with both having the potential to rouse currencies from months of range trading amid uncertainty around policy outlook.

-"More information on when the FOMC could taper its asset purchases can boost U.S. interest rates and the dollar," he said.
+"More information on when the FOMC could taper its asset purchases can boost U.S. interest rates and the dollar," said Commonwealth Bank of Australia analyst Joe Capurso, referring to the rate-setting Federal Open Market Committee.

 "So can further evidence that the FOMC's outlook for inflation is shifting.
-In particular, analysts will look for signs that the FOMC is less confident the spike in inflation will be transitory and/or that the FOMC's tolerance for an inflation overshoot is waning."
+In particular, analysts will look for signs that the FOMC is less confident the spike in inflation will be transitory," he said.
+"Or that the FOMC's tolerance for an inflation overshoot is waning."

 Also on the horizon this week is a Reserve Bank of Australia (RBA) meeting on Tuesday, which has markets on tenterhooks because the central bank has flagged a decision on the fate of its bond purchase programme and yield target.

+Analysts said that anything that looks like tapering from the hitherto dovish RBA, and the Australian dollar may rise - while the Aussie could slip if the cautious tone stays.

-The RBA isn't expected to move its cash rate, but economists polled by Reuters expect it not to extend its three-year yield target beyond the April 2024 bond and to adopt a flexible approach to bond purchases.
+No change to the cash rate is likely, but economists expect the three-year yield target to stay on April 2024 bond - without being extended to the November 2024 bond line, and for the RBA to adopt a flexible approach to bond purchases.

 U.S. markets are closed on Monday for the Independence Day holiday.

-(Reporting by Tom Westbrook; Editing by Jacqueline Wong)
+(Reporting by Tom Westbrook; Editing by Jacqueline Wong and Sam Holmes)

 By Tom Westbrook